GerritCodeReview/plugins_events-kafka/src/main/resources/Documentation/config.md

 :	Polling interval in msec for receiving messages from Kafka topic subscription.
 	Default: 1000

+`plugin.@PLUGIN@.numberOfSubscribers`
+:   The number of consumers that are expected to be executed.
+This number will
+    be used to allocate a thread pool of a suitable size.
+    Default to `6`.
+This is to allow enough resources to consume all relevant gerrit topics in a multi-site deployment: `batchIndexEventTopic` `streamEventTopic`, `gerritTopic`, `projectListEventTopic`,
+    `cacheEventTopic`, `indexEventTopic`

 `plugin.@PLUGIN@.sendAsync`
 :	Send messages to Kafka asynchronously, detaching the calling process from the
 	acknowledge of the message being sent.